×

 7. Not Asking For Outrageous Requests

 You wouldn't believe the extent some people go to just to get a meal that fits their every preference.
 If those people are a waiter's worst nightmare, then you can imagine how they view no-fuss customers.
-Keeping it simple, diners who make very little requests make a waiter's job so much easier.
+Keep it simple - diners who make very little requests make a waiter's job so much easier.

 8. Saying Thank You